devilry/devilry-django/not_for_deploy/docs/sysadmin/managementcommands.rst

     $ python manage.py devilry_delete_inactive_users --inactive-since-datetime "2016-07-01 15:00"

 The script will delete:
- - All users not logged in since the provided datetime, and their personal info(phone, email).
+ - Users with last login before the provided datetime, and their personal info(phone, email)
- - Their permissions.
+ - Their permissions

 The script will NOT delete:
+ - Superusers
+ - Users that are registered as students or examiners on active semesters
+ - Users that are semester admins on an active semester
- - Deliveries, comments or files made by the deleted users, see :ref:`devilry_delete_periods` for deleting that data.
+ - Deliveries, comments or files made by the deleted users, see :ref:`devilry_delete_periods`

 .. _devilry_anonymize_database: